brandoninvergo/pacnanny/README.md

 script does not aim to make up for any perceived shortcomings in the functionality of `pacman`.
 Instead, it aims to make up for shortcomings in the users of `pacman`.
-The goal of `pacnanny` is to make it even harder to mess up a system update with `pacman` by making sure that you do not miss anything important.
+The goal of `pacnanny` is to make it even harder to mess up with `pacman` by making sure that you do not miss anything important.

 ## Functionality